 As the capital of wonderful Croatia, you’ll find plenty of things to do and great foodie experiences in Zagreb.
-The city is small but known for its vibrant cafe culture.
-You’ll find incredible high-end restaurants, rooftop bars, outstanding bakeries, street food and farmers’ markets.
-In this guide, we share the best food tour in Zagreb that will introduce you to delicious Croatian cuisine and regional specialties.
+The city is small but known for its vibrant cafe culture and food markets.

-Zagreb Food Tour
+Zagreb Food Tours

 The medieval Upper Town includes the Gradec and Kaptol districts, two of the most historic areas of Zagreb.
 It’s an area with narrow, cobblestone streets and great views over the centre of Zagreb.
-You’ll find many historic sites and attractions in this area, including the Croatian Parliament, interesting museums and Tkalčićeva Street, a pedestrianised cafe strip and nightlife area.

 The Lower Town is seen as Zagreb’s city centre.
 This district has wide open streets and boulevards with beautiful squares, green open spaces and Austro-Hungarian era architecture.
-This is where you’ll find Dolac Market, the fresh food hub of Zagreb.

 Top Pick